Que País É Este: Tour

 During the tour launched to promote this album, an infamous performance of the band at Mané Garrincha Stadium in Brasília took place in June 1988 for an audience of some 50,000 people.
 The band started the show one hour late.
 During the fourth song ("Conexão Amazônica"), Russo was attacked by a man, who was removed by security.
 As the show continued, the audience started to throw objects at the musicians, to which Russo replied with provocations.
-After one hour, the band left the stage and a frustrated audience caused a stampede that resulted in 380 injured people The band ended up sued by Distrito Federal's government.
+After one hour, the band left the stage and a frustrated audience caused a crush that resulted in 380 injured people The band ended up sued by Distrito Federal's government.

 Russo even said he would never return to Brasília after this incident, but he took it back soon after.
 One month later, when the band performed at Maracanãzinho in Rio de Janeiro, the audience threw daisies in response to the incident in Brazil's capital.

 This incident increased Russo's stage fright, and Legião Urbana's following work would become more introspective.